HTTPArchive/almanac.httparchive.org/src/content/en/2025/capabilities.md

 The HTTP Archive crawler parses the source code for all of these pages to determine which APIs were (potentially) used on the pages using regular expressions, such as `/navigator\.share\s*\(/g`.

-The way it works can cause some problems when it comes to detecting things: it may underreport some APIs used as it can't detect code that may exist due to minification, for example, when navigator was minified to `n;` or it may overreport occurrences of APIs because it doesn't run code to see if an API is actually used.
+The way it works can cause some problems when it comes to detecting things: it may underreport some APIs used as it can't detect code that may exist due to minification, for example, when navigator was minified to `n`; or it may overreport occurrences of APIs because it doesn't run code to see if an API is actually used.

 Even with these limitations, as in other editions of this chapter, we should still be able to have a fairly good overview of what capabilities are used on the web nowadays.

-Eighty-six total regular expressions for supported capabilities exist; view <a hreflang="en" href="https://github.com/HTTPArchive/custom-metrics/blob/main/dist/fugu-apis.js">this source file</a> to see all the expressions used.
+Eighty-six total regular expressions for supported capabilities exist; view this <a hreflang="en" href="https://github.com/HTTPArchive/custom-metrics/blob/main/dist/fugu-apis.js">source file</a> based on the <a href="https://github.com/tomayac/fugu-api-data">Fugu API data</a> project to see all the expressions used.

 ### Project Fugu

-Before we dive into the data, I would like to express my gratitude to Project Fugu, a cross-company initiative aimed at achieving feature parity between web and mobile/desktop applications.
+Before we dive into the data, we would like to express our gratitude to Project Fugu, a cross-company initiative aimed at achieving feature parity between web and mobile/desktop applications.

 Thanks to this initiative, we can benefit from many features that belong to applications only by exposing platform-specific capabilities to the web.